enablegamesdev/EnableLauncher/README.md

 ## <a id="games"></a> Installing and Playing Games

 Select the game you want to download from the left side of the screen.
-Click the "Update Game" button in the top-left corner of the screen.
+Click the orange "Update Game" button in the top-left corner of the screen.
 It will launch the Patcher in another window.

 ![image](https://github.com/user-attachments/assets/68f12353-d1b2-48ec-9068-505cdc536059)

-When the Patcher finishes installing your game, refresh the Launcher and press the Play button in the top-left corner to play your game.
+When the Patcher finishes installing your game, refresh the Launcher using the blue "Refresh" button at the top of the screen, and press the "Play" button in the top-left corner to play your game.

 ## <a id="bodyTracking"></a>Body Tracking